-The Graduate Certificate in Professional Supervision is comprised of four (4) units.
+The Graduate Certificate in Ministry Studies (with a focus on Professional Pastoral Supervision) is comprised of four (4) units.
 Each unit is worth 4.5 credit points toward the completion of qualification.

-The Graduate Diploma in Professional Supervision is comprised of eight (8) units/subjects and forms the equivalent of one (1) year of full-time study.
+The Graduate Diploma in Ministry (with a focus on Professional Pastoral Supervision) is comprised of eight (8) units/subjects and forms the equivalent of one (1) year of full-time study.
 Each unit is also worth 4.5 credit points toward the completion of a TEQSA-accredited, nationally-recognised qualification.

 FEE-HELP is available for both these awards.
 For further information on fees or course content please contact email@example.com.

 Across Australia, Christian leaders and lay-people are learning to love and serve in new ways.